Road safety in schools

-If you are planning to use road safety as a topic in the classroom download free lesson plans and worksheets.
+If you are planning to use road safety as a topic in the classroom download free download free lesson plans and worksheets.

-Road safety can be used as an excellent topic in assemblies, download assembly plans for 4-7 years (PDF 370kb).
+Road safety can be used as an excellent topic in assemblies.
+Download our road safety assembly plans for 4 to 7 year olds (PDF 370KB).

 Download a road safety information card which illustrates, using symbols, how to cross the road safely using a pedestrian and zebra crossing.

 With Sussex Safer Roads Partnership we offer Theatre in Education:

 - At year 7: Streetwise (pedestrian safety - students at higher risk as new to independent travel)